brandonkearby/kafka-monitoring-tool/README.md

 ## Running project
 _java -jar target/kafka-monitoring-tool-0.0.2.jar server_

 By default the application assumes the bootstrapServer is running localhost on port 9092.
-If you need to provide a zookeeper host, pass it as a jvm parameter like this:
+If you need to provide a bootstrap host, pass it as a jvm parameter like this:

 _java -Ddw.bootstrapServer=<host:port> -jar kafka-monitoring-tool-0.0.2.jar server_